Michael Iacovelli is the Chairman of the Board of Humber River Health.

 Serge Gattesco

-Serge Gattesco is the Chair of Transformation and Innovation Committee and serves on the Finance and Audit Committee
+Serge Gattesco is the 2nd Vice Chair of the Board, Chair of the Transformation and Innovation Committee and serves on the Finance and Audit Committee.

 For the past 10+ years, Serge Gattesco served in various Executive roles for PwC Canada first as National Managing Partner for PwC Canada’s Audit and Assurance Group, and then as National Managing Partner of Strategy and Operations.
 He retired as a Partner from PwC as of January 1, 2020.